Borage: benefits, dosage, contraindications

 Cardiovascular

-GLA in borage oil may have beneficial effects on the cardiovascular system.
-GLA appears to reduce triglycerides, increase high-density lipoprotein (HDL) levels, decrease blood pressure, have antiplatelet effects, and prolong bleeding time.
+The GLA contained in borage oil may have beneficial effects on the cardiovascular system.
+GLA appears to reduce triglycerides, increase high-density lipoprotein (HDL) levels, lower blood pressure, have antiplatelet effects, and prolong bleeding time.nn

 Borage contains pyrrolizidine alkaloids (PAs), known for their toxicity.
-The parts of the borage plant, including the leaf, flower, and seed, may contain hepatotoxic PA constituents.
-Repeated exposure to low concentrations of hepatotoxic PAs can lead to serious illnesses.
+Parts of the borage plant, including the leaf, flower and seed, may contain hepatotoxic PA constituents.
+Repeated exposure to low concentrations of hepatotoxic PAs can cause serious illness.
 Hepatotoxic PAs may also be carcinogenic and mutagenic.
-In borage oil, no toxic pyrrolizidine alkaloids have been detected, in principle.
+In borage oil, no toxic pyrrolizidine alkaloids have, a priori, been detected.
 Dosage: 1.5 g to 12 g of borage oil, which corresponds to an intake of 300 mg to 2.4 g of GLA.

 Interactions